ChickenProp/chickenprop.github.com/drafts/classification-pd-likes.md

 | **Player 1** | **Krump** | $(W, W)$     | $(X, Y)$  |
 |              | **Flitz** | $(Y, X)$     | $(Z, Z)$  |

-One such game is the Prisoner's Dilemma (in which strategy "Krump" is usually called "Cooperate", and "Flitz" is usually called "Defect").
+One such game is the [Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) (in which strategy "Krump" is usually called "Cooperate", and "Flitz" is usually called "Defect").
 But the Prisoner's Dilemma has additional structure.
 Specifically, to qualify as a PD, we must have $Y > W > Z > X$. ($Y > W$ gives the motivation to defect if the other player cooperates, and $Z > X$ gives that motivation if the other player defects.
 With these two constraints, the nash equilibrium is always going to be Flitz/Flitz for a payoff of $(Z, Z)$. $W > Z$ is what gives the dilemma its teeth; if instead $Z > W$, then that equilibrium is a perfectly fine outcome, possibly the optimal one.

 I usually think of a Prisoner's Dilemma as also having $2W > X + Y > 2Z$.
 That specifies that mutual cooperation has the highest total return - it's "socially optimal" in a meaningful sense[^socially-optimal] - while mutual defection has the lowest.
 It also means you can model the "defect" action as "take some value for yourself, but destroy value in the process".
-(Alternatively, "cooperate" as "gave some of your value to your opponent, adding to that value in the process".)
+(Alternatively, "cooperate" as "give some of your value to your playmate[^playmate], adding to that value in the process".)
 We might consider instead:

 [^socially-optimal]: My use of the phrase comes from Ellickson's [Order Without Law](https://www.hup.harvard.edu/catalog.php?isbn=9780674641693).
 Part of why I'm writing this is to help clarify my thinking about that book.
 I don't mean to imply anything in particular by it, I just like the ring of it better than alternatives like "welfare maximizing".

+[^playmate]: Calling them your "opponent" assumes a level of antagonism that may not be present.

-* If $2W < X + Y$, then defecting while your opponent cooperates *creates* value.
-From a social perspective, K/F or F/K is preferable to K/K; and in an iterated game of this sort, you'd prefer to alternate K/F with F/K than to have a constant K/K. Wikipedia still classes this as a Prisoner's Dilemma, but I think that's dubious terminology, and I don't think it's standard.
-I might suggest calling it the Too Many Cooks game.
-(Spoiled broth is better than no broth.)
+* If $2W < X + Y$, then defecting while your playmate cooperates *creates* value (relative to cooperating).
+From a social perspective, Krump/Flitz or Flitz/Krump is preferable to Krump/Krump; and in an iterated game of this sort, you'd prefer to alternate $X$ with $Y$ than to get a constant $W$.
+Wikipedia still classes this as a Prisoner's Dilemma, but I think that's dubious terminology, and I don't think it's standard.
+I might offhand suggest calling it the Too Many Cooks game.
+(This name assumes that you'd rather go hungry than cook, and that spoiled broth is better than no broth.)
-* If $2Z > X + Y$, then defecting while your opponent defects creates value.
+* If $2Z > X + Y$, then defecting while your playmate defects creates value.
 I have no issue thinking of this as a Prisoner's Dilemma; my instinct is that most analyses of the central case will also apply to this.

 By assigning different values to the various numbers, what other games can we get?